peterneyens/DES/README.md

 A Java/Scala implementation of the [DES algorithm](http://en.wikipedia.org/wiki/Data_Encryption_Standard "DES algorithm on Wikipedia") for a course on data and network security.

-Includes an assynchronous version using Java 8 CompletableFutures and another version in Scala using Akka actors.
+Includes an asynchronous version using Java 8 CompletableFutures and another version in Scala using Akka actors.

 ## Requirements